The World’s Top Medical Device Companies

 Started in 1897, BD now employs almost 30,000 people in over 50 countries.
-Their focus is on medical technology to improve drug delivery, diagnostic abilities and advancing drug discovery.
+Their focus is on medical technology to improve drug delivery, diagnostic abilities, and advancing drug discovery.
 They have a range of products including medical devices, laboratory instruments, reagents, medical supplies and diagnostic products.
-The company operates over three distinct segments – BD Medical, BD Diagnostics and BD Biosciences.
+The company operates in three distinct segments – BD Medical, BD Diagnostics and BD Biosciences.

 Boston Scientific Corp